 I have a sleek Japanese beard trimmer from 20 years back that still works great.
 I use a 15-year-old iPod as a flash drive to carry files.
 I have a 10-year old Bluetooth speaker that works well to this day.
 I have my pencil sharpener and clipboard from 30 years ago, which my mother bought for me when I was in high school.
 I remember her telling me at the time that she’s not buying me those things again, so I’d better make them last.
 Of course, she now smiles a bit embarrassingly when it comes up.

 It’s not that I am going out of my way to take care of these things.
 I use them when I need to, and put them away when I don’t.
 There isn’t more to it.
 It’s surprising that more people are not able to do the same and use their things for long.
-I have a few ideas why that is the case, which I’ll share later.
+I have a few ideas why that maybe the case, which I’ll share later.

 Here’s another experience.
 A few months ago, my Nintendo Switch dock stopped working, a little after a year since purchase.
 It came with a 1-year warranty (unsurprisingly).
 While my console worked just fine, and I could still play in handheld or table-top mode, I wasn’t able to play games on the TV—hence why I needed the dock repaired.

 Nintendo offered to let me send it back to them for a $100 fee simply to diagnose the issue—never mind the cost to resolve it.
 (Keep in mind, the cost of the system itself was $300.)
 The other option was to see if I could buy another dock since the console worked fine.
 The only other option from them was to purchase a refurbished dock ($40) which came with a 3-month warranty.
 I bought it and it does work (at least for now), while I have the original defunct dock collecting dust.